 ”Indian Hippy online website hain, jo purani Hindi filmon ke poster ekatrit kar rahi hai.
 Iski shuruat 2009 main Hinesh Jethwani ne ki thi.
 Woh batate hain, “Aaj hume poster toh nahin dikthe hai.
 Maine socha kyon na use un cheezon main utara jaye …

 ”We are trying to revive the old art of hand painted Bollywood posters.
 We are working with the artists who make Bollywood movie posters and billboards.
-These artists paint vintage posters, which are basically hand painted replicas,” says Hinesh Jethwani
+These artists paint vintage posters,” says Hinesh Jethwani …

-Also some of websites have started cashing on the small but growing craze of hand painted film posters.
-Indian Hippy is one such website where a collective of the last few remaining Bollywood film poster & billboard artists in India offer their services for a small charge …
+Indian Hippy is a website where a collective of the last few remaining Bollywood film poster & billboard artists in India offer their services for a small charge …

 Okay, how cool is this?!
 It’s the diehard Bollywood geek in me, but I just love this and feel like I want one now!
 This group Indian Hippy custom-makes and hand-paints Bollywood merch like posters, wallets etc. They’re now launching this range of signboards which feature twists on classic Bollywood …